shashankkatte/ts-playground/README.md

 > Refer to `01_fetchjson/index.ts` for a complete working exercise.

-Great now that we have ataste of Typescript lets dig deeper from the basics.
+Great now that we have ataste of TypeScript lets dig deeper from the basics.

 ## Types in TypeScript

-In simple terms, Type in Typescript is an easy way to refer to the different properties and functions that a value has
+In simple terms, Type in TypeScript is an easy way to refer to the different properties and functions that a value has

 A value is anything that we can assign to a variables like strings, numbers, booleans, arrays, undefined etc.